The CW: 1993–2006: Predecessors and formation

-Executives from CBS and Warner Bros. announced on January 24, 2006 that they would respectively shut down UPN and the WB; they would combine resources to form a new broadcast network, to be known as the CW Television Network.
+Executives from CBS and Warner Bros. announced on January 24, 2006 that they would respectively shut down UPN and the WB; they would combine resources to form a new broadcast network, to be called the CW.
 They confirmed that the network would—at the outset—feature programming from both of its predecessors-to-be as well as new content developed specifically for the new network.
-Warners and CBS expected to produce inexpensive shows for the network, which they could sell outside the US.
-Then CBS chairman Les Moonves explained that the name of the new network was formed from the first letters of CBS and Warner Bros, joking, "We couldn't call it the WC for obvious reasons."
-Although some executives reportedly disliked the new name, Moonves stated in March 2006 that there was "zero chance" the name would change, citing research claiming 48 percent of the target demographic were already aware of the "CW" name.
+Warner Bros. and CBS expected to produce inexpensive shows for the network, which they could sell outside the U.S. Then CBS chairman Les Moonves explained that the name of the new network was formed from the first letters of CBS and Warner Bros., joking, "We couldn't call it the WC for obvious reasons."
+Although some executives reportedly disliked the new name, Moonves stated in March 2006 that there was "zero chance" the name would change, citing research claiming 48% of the target demographic were already aware of the "CW" name.

 In May 2006, the CW announced that it would pick up a combined thirteen programs from its two predecessors to air as part of the network's inaugural fall schedule: seven series held over from the WB (7th Heaven, Beauty and the Geek, Gilmore Girls, One Tree Hill, Reba, Smallville and Supernatural) and six held over from UPN (America's Next Top Model, Veronica Mars, Everybody Hates Chris, Girlfriends, All of Us and WWE SmackDown!).
 Upon the network's launch, the CW chose to use the scheduling model utilized by the WB due in part to the fact that it had a more extensive base programming schedule than UPN, allowing for a larger total of weekly programming time for the new network to fill.
 (The WB carried 30 hours of programming each week because it had a children's program block and a daytime lineup that UPN did not offer; UPN was primarily a prime time-only network with 10 weekly hours of network programming at the time of the network's shutdown.)
+Also, according to at least one news report, prior to launch, the network's "formal" name was set to be "The CW Television Network".
+It is believed that, by the time of the network's launch in 2006, the decision had been made, in the style of merging its predecessor networks to form the CW, to also merge the brandings of its predecessor networks as well (using the "The" from The WB & "Network" from UPN alongside utilizing "CW" in reference to CBS Corporation & Warner Bros.) for the CW's legal entity, while retaining "The CW Television Network" as the network's formal branding (while just "CW" would eventually come to be its public-facing branding).